 It can be helpful to take probiotics during and after a course of medication.
 This helps to protect the body’s precious good bacteria.
 Antibiotics can allow bad bacteria to overgrow in the gut, and these pathogens may travel to the vaginal flora and cause infections.

-It's a common suggestion to take probiotics if you're someone that suffers from persistent vaginal infections and who has had lots of antibiotics.
+It's commonly suggested that you take probiotics if you're someone that suffers from persistent vaginal infections and who has had lots of antibiotics.
 Look for strains which have been tested alongside antibiotics when choosing which probiotics to take.

-When a woman’s reproductive phase is over, she approaches and goes through menopause.
+When the reproductive phase is over, you will approach and go through menopause.
 This changes the vaginal microbiome once again.

 The vagina is particularly vulnerable to infection at this time, as decreased oestrogen and therefore less glycogen results in fewer populations of Lactobacilli (the good bacteria).
 With less lactic acid being produced, the vaginal pH increases.
 Such changes in the vaginal microbiome may result in vaginal dryness, lowered sexual health and various other symptoms.

-Some women find it helpful to take a women’s probiotic at this time, to help keep the vaginal microbiome healthy and well supported.
+Some find it helpful to take a targeted probiotic for intimate health, to help keep the vaginal microbiome healthy and well supported.

 If you enjoyed this article, you might be interested in the following: